Heuristics

 Square outpost | A square protected by a pawn that cannot be attacked by an opponent's pawn. | Chess\Eval\SqOutpostEval |

 The evaluation features are used in two heuristics classes: Chess\FenHeuristics and Chess\SanHeuristic.
-The former allows to transform a FEN position to numbers while the latter transforms an entire chess game in SAN format to numbers.
+The former allows to transform a FEN position to ternary digits while the latter transforms an entire chess game in SAN format to decimal numbers between -1 and 1.

 use Chess\FenHeuristics;